iiitv/contribute-a-thon/README.md

 - __[Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf)__

 ### Criteria for Contributions 🤓
-- Contributions will be counted only after the event has started i.e after 28th August after midnight :new_moon_with_face:
+- Contributions will be counted only after the event has started i.e from 01 October :new_moon_with_face:
 - To communicate with the maintainers use `@iiitv/project-maintainers` in the comments section on repos.
 - For communicating with everyone else use the __[slack channel](https://join.slack.com/t/iiitvadodara/shared_invite/zt-gx92qvc2-X_NREKMxP6f7DlyZuxzM_g)__  and join the `#contribute-a-thon-discussions` to interact with project maintainers.
 - Only issues having **contribute-a-thon** label & **up-for-grabs** on them will be available for contribution.